GT-RAIL/rail_object_detection/README.md

 #### Fetching Object Detections

-IThe detector subscribes to an existing camera sensor topic and grabs images from this camera at predetermined intervals.
+The detector subscribes to an existing camera sensor topic and grabs images from this camera at predetermined intervals.
 After performing object detection on the grabbed image, the detector publishes the list of objects that were found to the query topic, and re-uses the header of the input image.

 The interval for grabbing images is specified in the form of a frequency.
 If the desired frequency exceeds the maximum frequency of operation of the detector (~1 Hz on CPU, ~4 Hz on Titan X), we limit to the maximum frequency of operation.